Mercury KX

-Mercury KX (MKX) is a British, London-based modern classical, electronic, and avant-garde music record label that was founded in 2016.
+Mercury KX (MKX) is a British, London-based post-classical, electronic, and avant-garde music record label that was founded in 2016.
 Artists signed to the label have included Ólafur Arnalds, Anoushka Shankar, Guy Sigsworth, Jonny Greenwood, Keaton Henson, Luke Howard, Sebastian Plano, and Lambert.

 History

 Founded in 2016 and affiliated with London-based Decca Records, it is part of Universal Music Group.